 Did You Know?

-(at around 55 mins) When the Jaffa are all summoned to hear Apophis on the long-range communication device, the Jaffa woman in the second row, standing next to the sarcophagus, does not have a symbiote pouch.
+When the Jaffa are all summoned to hear Apophis on the long-range communication device, the Jaffa woman in the second row, standing next to the sarcophagus, does not have a symbiote pouch.
 However, this woman does not have a Jaffa symbol on her forehead, like several other similarly dressed women in the shot, so it is possible that they are lesser Goa'uld.
 Also possible she is "Lo'taur", a human slave serving Goa'uld as described later in Season 5, Episode 15 "Summit".
 See more

 Featured in Stargate SG-1: Citizen Joe